History & Awards

-Click through our timeline and read our history to explore highlights from our diverse work and major milestones throughout the years.
+Click through our timeline, read our history and browse our awards to explore highlights from our diverse work and major milestones throughout the years.

 Center for Energy and Environment fittingly had twin beginnings in Minnesota’s Twin Cities — one as the Energy Office of Minneapolis in 1979, and the other as a consortium of St. Paul neighborhood organizations in the mid-1980s.
 And in 2017, our two rich histories and combined experience merged to form Minnesota’s leading energy efficiency nonprofit.